MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/New-MgBetaSecurityTriggerTypeRetentionEventType.md

 # New-MgBetaSecurityTriggerTypeRetentionEventType

 ## SYNOPSIS
-Create new navigation property to retentionEventTypes for security
+Create a new retentionEventType object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgSecurityTriggerTypeRetentionEventType](/powershell/module/Microsoft.Graph.Security/New-MgSecurityTriggerTypeRetentionEventType?view=graph-powershell-1.0)

 ## SYNTAX